Configure events for Google Enhanced Conversions

 An order ID is the unique identifier for the order.
 It links together all items in the same transaction.
 For returns and cancellations, the order ID is the unique identifier for the original order, including returned or canceled items.

 Google Enhanced Conversions refers to this as the transaction ID for the conversion.
-This field is optional, but strongly recommended.
+This field is required.

 Tip